2000 Japanese Grand Prix: Practice

 Two one-hour sessions on Friday and two 45-minute sessions on Saturday preceded Sunday's race.
 The Friday morning and afternoon sessions were held in dry, warm weather.
 Because teams were not permitted to test at Suzuka, several drivers entered the circuit for car checks.
 Michael Schumacher was the fastest in the first practice session, lapping at 1:38.474 with two minutes remaining, ahead of Häkkinen and Coulthard in second and third.
 When fourth-placed Barrichello spun at the hairpin between turns ten and eleven and crashed into the perimeter fencing, the session was yellow flagged.
 Ralf Schumacher was fifth fastest, with Benetton's Giancarlo Fisichella sixth.
 Jordan's Heinz-Harald Frentzen and Jarno Trulli were seventh and ninth, separated by Jaguar's Eddie Irvine.
-British American Racing's (BAR) Jacques Villeneuve was tenth despite a 130 mph spin off the circuit at Degner Curve, causing grass to penetrate his radiators.
+British American Racing's (BAR) Villeneuve was tenth despite a 130 mph spin off the circuit at Degner Curve, causing grass to penetrate his radiators.

 Jacques Villeneuve (pictured in 2010) spun a total of four times during all four free practice sessions.

 In the second practice session, Michael Schumacher set the day's fastest lap, a 1:37.728, six-tenths of a second faster than Häkkinen.
 On his final run, Barrichello struggled to select first gear, but he improved his lap to third fastest.
 Coulthard, Button, Frentzen, Trulli, Arrows' Pedro de la Rosa, Villeneuve and BAR's Ricardo Zonta were in positions four through ten.
-Villeneuve had his second spin of the day, when he lost control of his car at Spoon Kurve turn on his final lap.
+Villeneuve had his second spin of the day, when he lost control of his car at Spoon Curve turn on his final lap.
 He hit the barrier with his car's right-front wheel.
 While cars were being driven on the track, a magnitude 6.7 earthquake was felt at Suzuka, though no structural damage to the circuit was reported and no one was injured despite the mild alarm.